ioccc-src/winner/bugs.md

 Although the code checks if the file can be opened or not, badly formatted files will cause problems.
 No other checks are performed either.

-There is no end of game checking method so you will have to quit the game through ctrl-c or such.
+There is no end of game checking function so you will have to quit the game through ctrl-c or such.